corani/cubit/README.md

 1. Clone the repository.
 2. Run `go mod tidy` to install dependencies.
-3. Use `go run main.go` to compile the example or your own `.in` file.
+3. Use `go run . -run` to compile and run the example file.

 ---